The ban on in-house side jobs lifted! The story of starting a cafe within the company

 Why make a profit?

-The reason behind the lifting of the ban on internal side jobs seems to be that management wants to "create an opportunity for employees to develop a business sense."
+The reason behind lifting the ban on internal side jobs seems"create an opportunity for employees to develop business acumen."to be the management's aim to

 Certainly, whether or not the premise is to make a profit will likely make a big difference in the content of the initiative